 In solo play, this is only a marginal problem, as long as you don’t mind long games.
 In multiplayer she may have trouble carrying her weight with the preset deck since she must be very picky about when to act.

 It’s solid enough to play a few rounds with, but you will want to alter it as soon as you have an understanding of her playstyle.
 The individual cards are great, it just needs a bit more synergy.

 Ms. Marvel’s design is stellar.
 She’s a more advanced hero but by no means weaker because of it.
 Her adaptability, and synergy with events mean she can work with any aspect, and with very good combo potential.

 Her design captures her theme quite well, not just as the elastic superhero, but the girl inside, Kamela Khan.
 Furthermore, most of the cards in the pack are flexible and great for deck building with other heroes.

 Her Nemesis cards are on the blander side.
 Harvest while thematic isn’t all that scary.
 The villain healing can lose you the game if you’re already in dire straits.
 But if I pulled Harvest during the encounter phase, I’d just be relieved it wasn’t something worse.
 Not the reaction you should have when pulling a nemesis card.
 Though exhausting your personas does sting a bit.

 Her preset deck has a glaring weakness, but the individual cards are good.
 Most importantly Ms. Marvel is fun to play, if difficult to master.
 She has a style different from other heroes with her reliance on event cards and pulling off a combo with her is satisfying.
 This Avengers fangirl can hold her own and is definitely worth the purchase.

 You should check out my review of the Marvel Champions Core Set!
-If you enjoy my content, consider checking out my Kofi page!
+If you enjoy my content.

 - Fun and adaptable hero